apollographql/apollo-kotlin/ROADMAP.md

 ### Incremental delivery: protocol updates and `@stream` support

 The incremental delivery portion of the GraphQL specification has been unchanged since 2023 and will be merged into the draft specification soon.
 Currently, Apollo Kotlin supports the `@defer` directive using an older (but still functional) implementation of the incremental delivery protocol.
 Soon, we will release support for the current version of the protocol, along with support for the `@stream` directive for streaming elements in lists.
 We will also keep supporting the old format as well.
-For more information, see the RFC here: https://github.com/graphql/graphql-spec/pull/1110
+For more information, see the GraphQL Specification RFC here: https://github.com/graphql/graphql-spec/pull/1110.
+You can follow along with our [updated `@defer` implementation PR](https://github.com/apollographql/apollo-kotlin/pull/6331) and our [specs.apollo.dev PR](https://github.com/apollographql/specs/pull/67).

 ### Other GraphQL spec tracking items